 daptively, as shown in Figure 11.
 Furthermore, by applying instance normalization, as opposed to the more

-ommon batch normalization, we achieve channel-independent normalization of the convolved features [78].
+common batch normalization, we achieve channel-independent normalization of the convolved features [78].

-nstance normalization is a special case of group normalization, where the numbers of channels per group is
+instance normalization is a special case of group normalization, where the numbers of channels per group is

 exactly 1, such that each channels gets its own normalization scheme, as shown in Figure 12.
 Parametric